aakash-coder-07/delta-demo/README.md

 # delta-demo
-This is demo for delta class
+This is demo for class